Dark Mode

 Retargeting involves displaying targeted ads to web visitors who have previously visited a website.

 Using tracked information to single out valuable leads, retargeting is then used as a tool to remind web visitors of the products they’ve been looking at.
-This can drive both sales and brand awareness.

 Web Analytics Terms